cap340/CleanMedia/README.md

 #### Remove
 - exclude the cache folder for performance
-- no longer uses the $objectManager !
+- no longer uses the $objectManager
+- remove the database cleaner part, too slow need to fix